Protesters gather outside Covid-19 isolation ward at Karachi hospital, demand release of ANP leader

 Afridi asked why Kakar's wife was operated upon if the couple were Covid-19 patients.
 "After three days you are telling us he (Kakar) has corona.
 Who will answer for his legs and ribs?" he said, accusing the hospital administration of aggravating the protesters and avoiding dialogue with them.

-As the demonstration continued, the security at the hospital allowed a couple of protesters to go inside the isolation ward and meet Kakar, according to eyewitnesses.
-The hospital, however, did not comment on whether they met the patient.
+As the demonstration continued, the hospital administration allowed two protesters to go inside the isolation ward and meet Kakar after wearing personal protective equipment (PPE).

 Shortly after the people gathered outside the ward, Rangers and police personnel were called to the facility.